Table of Contents

 This is why MicPol® is so effective… because its tiny size allows it to fill all the miniscule irregularities present on every surface and make them as smooth as possible.
 The smoother the surface, the less friction will occur.

 Polarization is the process of aligning the poles of a particle.
 When the polarization process has been completed, each tiny particle of MicPol® has a negative charge.

 As you may remember from science class, opposites attract.
-A negatively-charged particle will be attracted to a positively-charged one, and when they connect, the bond between them is taking place on a magnetic level.
+A negatively-charged particle will be attracted to a positively-charged one.

 Compare this to a typical oil or grease, which does not bond with a surface at all but instead simply coats it.
 Oils and greases that rely on viscosity are very sticky to the touch, and are easily removed by friction or centripetal force.
 They also break down more quickly under high pressure or high temperatures.

 Falex is the name of a company that manufactures lubricity testers.
 They are the most widely-used devices in the industry for measuring how many foot-pounds of force a lubricant can perform under.
 A Falex will measure the amount of force, in foot-pounds, that a lubricant can withstand.

 A Falex works very simply: a mechanical arm presses down on a rotating drum that is covered in the lubricant to be tested.
 The person doing the testing will keep adding weight on this arm little by little.
 As she does so, a scale will show the amount of energy in foot-pounds that is being applied to the drum.
 As long as she doesn’t hear the sound of metal on metal, the lubricant is working.
 She will then keep adding weight until she does hear metal on metal, at which point the lubricant can be said to have “failed”.
 She can then simply look at the scale to determine how much energy had to be applied to get the lubricant to stop working.